l33tname/blog/_posts/2015-02-28-ZFS-remote-backup.md

 {% gist fliiiix/71f3a754a01b558a7cd0 %}

-Since you probably won't send everytime everything you can use the incremental script.
-Thats what I do.
+Since you probably won't send every time everything you can use the incremental script.
+That's what I do.
-Everynight with cron.
+Every night with cron.

 > 30 2 * * * /root/backup/backup_incremental >> /root/backup/backup.log